-The frequency response functions from the six DAC voltages u to the six encoders measured displacements \mathbf{d}e displays alternating complex conjugate poles and complex conjugate zeros up to at least 1kHz.
-At low frequencies, the coupling is small, indicating the correct assembly of all parts.
-This should enable the design of a decentralized positioning controller based on the encoders for relative positioning purposes.
-The suspension and flexible modes measured during the modal analysis (Section 3.1) are also observed in the dynamics.
-Many other modes are present above 700Hz, which will inevitably limit the achievable bandwidth.
-The observed effect of the payload's mass on the dynamics was quite large, which also represents a complex control challenge.
+The frequency response functions from the six DAC voltages \mathbf{u} to the six encoders measured displacements \mathbf{d}e displays alternating complex conjugate poles and complex conjugate zeros up to at least 1kHz.
+At low frequency, the coupling is small, indicating correct assembly of all parts.
+This should enables the design of a decentralized positioning controller based on the encoder for relative positioning purposes.
+The suspension modes and flexible modes measured during the modal analysis (Section 3.1) are also observed in the dynamics.
+Lot's of other modes are present above 700Hz, which will inevitably limit the achievable bandwidth.
+The observed effect of the payload's mass on the dynamics is quite large, which also represent a complex control challenge.

-The frequency response functions from the six DAC voltages \mathbf{u} to the six force sensors voltages \mathbf{V}s all have alternating complex conjugate poles and complex conjugate zeros for all the tested payloads.
-This indicates that it is possible to implement decentralized Integral Force Feedback in a robust manner.
+The frequency response functions from the six DAC voltages \mathbf{u} to the six force sensors voltages \mathbf{V}s all have alternating complex conjugate poles and complex conjugate zeros.
+This indicates that it should be possible to implement decentralized Integral Force Feedback in a robust way.
+This alternating property holds for all the tested payloads.